Asaye/react-native-android-notification/README.md

 ```

 ## Events
 <p style = "text-align: justify">An event is emitted when the notification is firing whether the app in the foreground or background.
-If you want to handle the event while the app is in the foreground, you have to add <code>onNotification</code> listener to your app.
+If you want to handle the event while the app is in the foreground, you have to add <code>onNotification</code> listener in your app.
 One way to do this is as follows: </p>

 ```
 	import { DeviceEventEmitter } from "react-native";